jballanc/aydede/README.md

 ---

+The following 3rd party Open Source projects have been used in part or in full.
+License details for each can be found in the appropriate text file in the `licenses` directory.

-LuaJIT Copyright (C) 2005-2013 Mike Pall.
+* LuaJIT Copyright (C) 2005-2013 Mike Pall.
 All rights reserved.

-(See vendor/LuaJIT/COPYRIGHT for full details.)

-LPeg Copyright © 2013 Lua.org, PUC-Rio.
+* LPeg Copyright © 2013 Lua.org, PUC-Rio.

-(For full documentation and license terms, see: http://www.inf.puc-rio.br/~roberto/lpeg/)

-Luaunit Copyright (c) 2005,2007,2012, Philippe Fremy <phil at freehackers dot org>
+* Luaunit Copyright (c) 2005,2007,2012, Philippe Fremy <phil at freehackers dot org>

-(See vendor/luaunit/LICENSE.txt for full details)
+* Chibi Scheme, Copyright (c) 2009-2012 Alex Shinn